erincdustin/ordercloud-dotnet-catalyst/OrderCloud.Integrations.Payment.PayPal/README.md

 	public CreditCardCommand(ICreditCardProcessor creditCardProcessor, ICreditCardSaver creditCardSaver)
 	{
 		// Inject interface.
-Implementation will depend on how services were registered, StripeService in this case.
+Implementation will depend on how services were registered, PayPalService in this case.
 		_creditCardProcessor = creditCardProcessor;
 		_creditCardSaver = creditCardSaver;
 	}